What is Small Claims?

 When your court date arrives, you should bring with you anything that will help prove your case or defend against the claims of the opposing party.
 This could include copies of contracts you signed with the opposing party, receipts for disputed purchases, or photos of injuries or damage caused by the opposing party.
 You should also bring with you any witnesses whom you wish to testify on your behalf.
 If a witness refuses to attend, you should speak to the court clerk about issuing a subpoena to require the witness to attend.

 If a party does not appear on the court date, the court most likely will enter a default judgment against the absent party.
 The party that did show can then have that judgment enforced in court.
 In rare cases, the court may postpone the case if the other party was absent due to an actual emergency, such as a medical emergency or a car accident, but the judge usually has total discretion over whether to do so.

 Most states have some way to appeal a small claim’s verdict, but the process and the parties’ rights to an appeal vary from state to state.
 Many states put strict time limits on filing appeals, and some states allow small claims cases to be appealed to different courts, such as the superior or district court for the jurisdiction.
 Litigants wishing to appeal a small claims case should consult their state’s laws to determine what rights they have to an appeal if any.

 Statutes of Limitation

 In many states, the time limit on filing, otherwise known as the statute of limitations, will depend on the type of claim.
 In California, for example, you have 4 years to make a claim on a written contract, and 3 years to file for property damage.
-The statute of limitations on oral contracts and personal injury is a little shorter, if you don’t sue within 2 years, you can’t.
+The statute of limitations on oral contracts and personal injury is a little shorter, you only have time within 2 years.